rebeccaloaustin/Project-1/README.md

 ☐ Getting Started:  https://rebeccaloaustin.github.io/Simon-Game-Project/

 ☐ Next Steps: In the future, I would love to add a gameplay option to play with 4 colors or 5 colors.
 I would also like to add the ability for the lights to flash at faster intervals as the levels increase.
+Would also like to add audio to the landing page when user hovers over the button.